markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

             testCompile 'com.tngtech.jgiven:jgiven-junit:0.15.3'
         }
         ```
-* In case of a Spring application you we need to add ``@EnableJGiven`` in the test configuration classes
+* In case of a Spring application you we need to add ``@EnableJGiven`` in the test configuration classe
 and include following dependencies
     * Maven
     ```